nimblecrm/api-docs/docs/contacts/list.rst

 **keyword** — default: empty

   Specifies a set of simple search criteria for the query.
-This simple search is performed on basic contact info fields, which includes name, email, and address.
+This simple search is performed on any (indexed in our search engine) fied of contact.
 For example: ``keyword=Jon%20Smith``

 Response: OK
 ------------